breakfastco/embed-pdf-gravityforms/readme.txt

 == Changelog ==

+= 1.1.3 =
+* [Fixed] Always returns viewer controls when the field inputs are requested despite having no PDF URL to display.
+Add-ons to this plugin may populate PDFs into viewers after the page loads.
+* [Fixed] Enqueues the form editor JavaScript only in the form editor.
+* [Changed] Changes the tested up to version to 6.4.3.

 = 1.1.2 =
 * [Fixed] Adds compatibility with language packs for translation.
 * [Changed] Changes the tested up to version to 6.4.2.